Examination on a dilated and undilated eye

 Using the smartphone’s LED light source, the D-EYE lens enables the smartphone camera to capture high-definition videos and still images of the interior of the eye.

 The healthcare professional examines the retina with the D-EYE lens attached to the smartphone and begins the recording.
-Examiners can then send the recorded images wirelessly to the optional D-EYE ImageVault™, our HIPAA-compliant, private and secure cloud-based storage service, for further evaluation and archiving.
+Screen anywhere and:

 How to use it

-Conducting an eye exam using the D-EYE portable retinal imaging system is easy.
+Conducting an eye exam using the D-EYE Smartphone-Based Retinal Imaging System is easy.
 Once the D-EYE app has been downloaded on your smartphone, simply follow these steps:

 Attach the D-EYE mounting bumper to your phone